 The plugins could be based on both app-vulnerability, as well as to extend the functionality/adding new feature to the framework.

 There are no fixed amount of gifts we could send out, it all depends on the community response.
 Once you submit your plugin to , with a brief introduction of it, we will be integrating and pushing it in the next update.

 You can ask your friends to vote up for your plugin, once it appears on this website

 Congratulations to clashofclans-hacks.com for joining our Approved Developer Network.

 Feel free to contact us regarding any kind of queries.
 Also, do visit our website for more information about us.

 There are 2 repos : AFE Server and AFE.

-AFE Server is the application apk, which you need to install in your emulator/phone in order to use 'some' of the features of the framework, such as checking for apps having vulnerable content providers.
+Android Framework for Exploitation Server is the application apk, which you need to install in your emulator/phone in order to use ‘some’ of the features of the framework, such as checking for apps having vulnerable content providers.

 Once, you have installed it in your device/emulator, and started the server, you could type in the connect localhost from your AFE menu.

 AFE is the main repo, which contains the python files and other necessary modules in order to create the malware, botnet and inject the malware service into a legitimate APK.